An Emerging Vision of Internet-Enabled Supply-Chain Electronic Commerce

 The traditional EDI vision resulted from the interaction of several aspects of the replenishment problem (available technology, transaction cost structure, the power of message-transmission intermediaries, notions about how to achieve supply-chain cooperation, shared understandings of correct e-commerce practice within the industry), but it achieved only partial supply-chain compliance because it failed to take account of the differences between sophisticated and unsophisticated trading partners.
 This paper argues that the commercial availability of the Internet does more than simply provide a cheaper alternative document-transmission channel.
 Rather, by upsetting the balance among the contextual forces, it allows the emergence of a new vision of supply-chain electronic commerce featuring a backbone any-to-any network of EDI-compliant, technologically sophisticated trading partners, with Internet-based subnetworks, centered on large players or third parties, using proprietary software, development tools, and message formatting to provide connection to unsophisticated players.

-: Electronic data interchange, intelligent gateways, Internet, small to medium-size enterprises, supply-chain management.
+Key Words and Phrases: Electronic data interchange, intelligent gateways, Internet, small to medium-size enterprises, supply-chain management.